-SINGLE COMPLEX INPUT, REAL IF OUTPUT RADIO
+DIGITAL IF OUTPUT RADIO

-Refer to Figure 49 for an example Single Complex Input, Real IF Output Radio.
-The DAC5682Z receives an interleaved complex I/Q baseband input data stream and increases the sample rate through interpolation by a factor of 2 or 4.
-By performing digital interpolation on the input data, undesired images of the original signal can be push out of the band of interest and more easily suppressed with analog filters.
-Complex mixing is available at each stage of interpolation using the CMIX0 and CMIX1 blocks to up-convert the signal to a frequency placement at a multiples ±Fdac/8 or ±Fdac/4.
-Only the real portion of the digital signal is converted by DAC-A while DAC-B can be programmed to sleep mode for reduced power consumption.
-The DAC output signal would typically be terminated with a transformer (see the Analog Current Output section).
+Refer to Figure 48 for an example Digital IF Output Radio.
+The DAC5681Z receives a real digital input data stream and increases the sample rate through interpolation by a factor of 2 or 4.
+By performing digital interpolation on the input data, undesired images of the original signal can be pushed out of the band of interest and more easily suppressed with analog filters.
+Real mixing is available at each stage of interpolation using the LP/HP filter modes to upconvert the signal.
+(See Digital Real Upconversion section) The DAC output signal would typically be terminated with a transformer (see the Analog Current Outputs section).
 An IF filter, either LC or SAW, is used to suppress the DAC Nyquist zone images and other spurious signals before being mixed to RF with a mixer.
-The TRF3671 Frequency Synthesizer, with integrated VCO, may be used to drive the LO input of the mixer for frequencies between 375 and 2380 MHz.
+The TRF3671 Frequency Synthesizer, with integrated VCO, may be used to drive a common LO input of the mixers for frequencies between 375 and 2380 MHz.

-Figure 49.
-System Diagram of a Complex Input, Real IF Output Radio
+Figure 48.
+System Diagram of a Digital IF Output Radio